 Overall, \cref{alg:sylv-mp,alg:sylv-mp-inversion} deliver accuracy comparable to that of \lyap{} and \sylvester{}.
 The built-in function \sylvester{} exhibits some instability for Sylvester equations 11 and 12.
 Both mixed-precision algorithms fail on Sylvester equation 1.
-For this problem, $\wTA$ has a real eigenvalue $\lambda$ such that $-\lambda$ is in the spectrum of $\wTB$, thus 0 is an eigenvalue of $M_{f}$ and the corresponding Sylvester equation is singular.
+For this problem, $\lambda\in\Lambda(\wTA)$ and $-\lambda\in\Lambda(\wTB)$ for some $\lambda\in\mathbb{R}$, thus $0\in\Lambda(M_{f})$ and the corresponding Sylvester equation is singular.
 Thus, the triangular solves on \cref{ln:initial-sylv-1} of \cref{alg:sylv-mp} and \cref{ln:first-sylv-solv-inv} of \cref{alg:sylv-mp-inversion} produce a matrix containing NaNs.
-The convergence of the mixed-precision algorithms is also slow for the Lyapunov equations 3 and 4.
-This behavior is consistent with our analysis: as reported in \cref{tab:ir-linear-system}, using TensorFloat-32 as low precision only guarantees convergence for equations whose condition number is of order $10^{4}$ or less, which is only true for Sylvester equations 7--19 and Lyapunov equations 10--12.
+The convergence of the mixed-precision algorithms is also slow for the Lyapunov equations~3 and~4.
+This behavior is consistent with our analysis: as reported in \cref{tab:ir-linear-system}, using TensorFloat-32 as low precision only guarantees convergence for equations whose condition number is of order $10^{4}$ or less, which is only true for Sylvester equations~7--19 and Lyapunov equations 10--12.

 We also note that there is a correlation between the condition number of the matrix equation and the number of refinement steps needed.
-Following the cost analysis in \cref{sec:flop-based-comp-model}, we can conclude that \mporth{} and \mpinv{} will require fewer flops than the Bartels--Stewart algorithm in most test cases if $\rho$ for the pair TensorFloat-32/binary64 is at most 0.16 (for five refinement steps) and 0.32 (for four refinement steps), respectively.
+Following the cost analysis in \cref{sec:mixed-precision}, we can conclude that \mporth{} and \mpinv{} will require fewer flops than the Bartels--Stewart algorithm in most test cases if $\rho$ for the pair \mbox{TensorFloat-32/binary64} is at most 0.16 and 0.32, for five and four refinement steps, respectively.

 To assess how realistic this condition is, consider the throughput of existing hardware that supports mixed-precision matrix operations.
-On the latest NVIDIA Grace--Blackwell GB200 and GB300 superchips, if tensor cores are enabled, the peak throughput of dense matrix--matrix multiplication in TensorFloat-32 is 90 petaflop per second (petaflop/s).
+On the latest NVIDIA Grace--Blackwell GB200 and GB300 superchips, if tensor cores are enabled, the peak throughput of dense matrix--matrix multiplication in TensorFloat-32 is 90 petaflops/s.
 Using binary64 tensor cores, the same kernel only achieves a throughput of 0.1 petaflop/s on the GB200 and 2.88 petaflop/s on the GB300~\cite{nv25}.
 Therefore, the speedup of TensorFloat-32 over binary64 is about $900\times$ for the GB200 and $31\times$ for the GB300.